 Our solid track record speaks for itself.
 Many of our clients come from referrals, a testament to the quality of service we deliver.

-Pride Plumbing came out and replaced a leaking 40-gallon electric Rheem 82V52-2 lowboy water heater with a new 40-gallon electric Rheem PROE40-M2-RH95 lowboy model.
-First, after disconnecting its electrical connections and inlet and outlet water lines, we removed and disposed of the old water heater.
-Then we installed the new water heater, ball water shut-off valves, PEX and stainless-steel water supply lines to the water heater connectors, a brass drain valve, and wired up the electrical connections to the new water heater (adding a Romex connector).
-Finally, we bled the air out of the water lines, ensured that the unit’s temperature and pressure (T&P) relief valve was properly vented, and set the unit to its appropriate operating temperature.
+Pride Plumbing came out and provided a cost estimate to replace a 38-gallon electric American E6N-40L 100 lowboy water heater with a new 38-gallon electric lowboy model (this would include removing and disposing of the old water heater; installing water heater pads, the new water heater, ball water shut-off valves, PEX and stainless steel water supply lines to the water heater's water connections, a brass drain valve, connecting the unit’s electrical connections (adding a Romex connector), bleeding the air out of the water lines, ensuring that the unit’s temperature and pressure (T&P) relief valve was properly vented, and setting the unit to its appropriate operating temperature).